Fathom-2/TempusFugit/README.md

 [Download or Install on CurseForge](https://www.curseforge.com/minecraft/modpacks/tempusfugit)

-Installing directly through the CurseForge App adds all mods, configs, scripts, datapacks, and shaders automatically, no manual steps required.
-Or download as a ZIP and upload to the launcher of your choice, however some manual steps may be needed for the fully intended experience.
+Installing directly through the CurseForge App is the recommended method.
+All mods, configs, scripts, datapacks, and shaders install automatically with no manual steps required.
+Alternatively, a ZIP download is available for other launchers, though some manual steps may be needed for the fully intended experience.

 ---